Azure/ADX-in-a-Day-Lab1/README.md

 3. Ingest from Storage:
 Select **Blob container** as the **Source type** in the **Source** tab.
 As **Ingestion type** you can leave the default selection **One-Time**.
 For **Select source** you can use the default value **Add URL** because we will add a SAS Url next.

 4. In the **Link to source**, paste the following SAS ([*Shared Access Signature*](https://learn.microsoft.com/en-us/shows/inside-azure-for-it/introduction-to-sas-shared-access-signature)) URL of the blob storage.
 SAS URL is a way to provide limited, time-bound access to Azure storage resources such as Blobs.

-    ```
+    ```kql
     https://logsbenchmark00.blob.core.windows.net/logsbenchmark-onegb/2014/?sp=rl&st=2022-08-18T00:00:00Z&se=2030-01-01T00:00:00Z&spr=https&sv=2021-06-08&sr=c&sig=5pjOow5An3%2BTs5mZ%2FyosJBPtDvV7%2FXfDO8pLEeeylVc%3D
     ```

 5. In the list **Schema defining file** select a file.
 This file is used to determine the schema of the data.
 One file is autoselected unless you want to change that.
 In our example it does not matter which file you choose because all files have the same structure, so you can stick with the autoselected file and click **Next: Schema**.